chuckstack/chuckstack.github.io/src-ls/tool-incus.md

   - Storage: 1x 1TB NVME M.2 internal for OS (+ whatever you want as hotplug storage for use by the instances)
   - Comes with 2x 10Gb (copper) networking

-This configuration represents a significant increase in CPU core count, memory and storage.
+This configuration represents a significant increase in CPU core count, memory and storage over the desktop cluster described above.
 It also represents a form factor that can be placed in almost any data center (local or cloud).